poenneby/advanced-git/README.md

 ```
 git merge origin/feature-3
 ```
-You will be asked for a commit message in your configured `EDITOR`

 It merged ok using a recursive strategy - but we got ourself a merge commit which does not make much sense or add value